torvalds/linux/Documentation/hwmon/abituguru-datasheet.rst

 Bank 0x21 Sensor Bank1 Values / Readings (R)
 --------------------------------------------
 This bank contains 16 sensors, for each sensor it contains 1 byte.
-So far the following sensors are known to be available on all motherboards:
+So far the following sensors are kanalwn to be available on all motherboards:

 - Sensor  0 CPU temp
 - Sensor  1 SYS temp